pk-codebox-evo/webmaker-suite/README.md

 **Unix/Linux users take note:**

 Elastic search may not necessarily bind the `elasticsearch` command as a runnable command for your flavour of *n*x.
-If you have the power to do so, set up a global alias for "elasticsearch" so that any exec/spawn can call it without failing -

-Elastic search may not necessarily bind the `elasticsearch` command as a runnable command for your flavour of *n*x.
 If you have the power to do so, set up a global alias for "elasticsearch" so that any exec/spawn can call it without failing.
 For example, on Ubuntu's default Elasticsearch install, you would issue the following command:

   `sudo ln -s /usr/share/elasticsearch/bin/elasticsearch /bin/elasticsearch`